Mac mini (August 2007)

-Apple "refreshed" the Mac mini the same day it unveiled new iMacs, iLife '08, and iWork '08.
-The updated model has a Core2 Duo processor and faster CPU speeds than its predecessor.
-Between the newer, more efficient CPU and 8-10% higher clock speeds, we expect 15-25% better overall performance.
+Apple “refreshed” the Mac mini the same day it unveiled new iMacs, iLife ’08, and iWork ’08.
+The updated model finally moves the Mini from the outdated Core Duo to a Core 2 Duo processor, giving it 64-bit capabilities along with faster CPU speeds.
+Between the newer, more efficient CPU and 8-10% higher clock speeds, we expect 15-25% better overall performance compared to the Late 2006 model.

-The newest mini has the same 667 MHz memory bus as last year's model, along with the same underpowered Intel GMA 950 graphics.
-Because it uses the Core2 CPU, it can support up to 3 GB of RAM, although Apple only supports up to 2 GB.
+The newest mini has the same 667 MHz memory bus as last year’s model, along with the same pedestrian Intel GMA 950 graphics.
+Because it uses a Core 2 CPU, it can support up to 3 GB of RAM (50% more than the Core Duo models), although Apple officially supports up to 2 GB.

-There's one bank with two memory sockets, so to upgrade RAM, you have to remove 256 MB modules that came with the computer.
-Apple says that memory upgrades should only be done in matched pairs, but Other World Computing has discovered that you can use "mismatched" memory in the Mac mini (and some other Intel-based Macs where Apple specifies that upgrades should only be done with matched pairs).
-Their test results show that in general there is more benefit from having more RAM - even mismatched - than there is from having less RAM that is matched.
+There’s one memory bank with two DIMM sockets, so to upgrade RAM, you have to remove the modules that came with the Mini.
+Apple says that memory upgrades should only be done in matched pairs, but Other World Computing has discovered that you can use “mismatched” memory in the Mac mini (and many other Intel-based Macs where Apple specifies that upgrades should only be done with matched pairs).
+Their test results show that in general there is more benefit from having more RAM – even mismatched – than there is from having less RAM that is matched.

 The better model has a 2.0 GHz CPU, a 120 GB hard drive, and a dual-layer 8x SuperDrive in addition to all the features of the 1.83 GHz model.
 At US$799, it seems a bit overpriced in comparison to the 1.83 GHz model.
 What you're gaining for the $200 difference is a CPU with a larger cache, 40 GB more drive space (a $75 build-to-order option), the SuperDrive, and a 10% gain in CPU speed.

-All Intel-based Mac minis use Intel GMA 950 graphics and "vampire video" (that's where the video bites into system memory).
-The Intel graphics processor uses 64 MB of system memory for the display, so increasing memory may be a good idea.
+All Intel-based Mac minis use Intel GMA 950 graphics and “vampire video” (that’s where the video bites into system memory).
+The Intel graphics processor uses 80 MB of system memory for the display, so increasing memory is a good idea, especially if you’re going to OS X 10.6 Snow Leopard or beyond.

-The Mac mini doesn't include a keyboard or mouse.
-Apple says buyers can plug in their favorite USB keyboard and mouse - or buy Apple's offerings.
-Mac OS X 10.4 (Tiger) includes support for remapping the Windows alt and option keys to option and cmd.
+The Mac mini doesn’t include a keyboard or mouse.
+Apple says buyers can plug in their favorite USB keyboard and mouse – or buy Apple’s offerings.
+Mac OS X 10.4 and later includes support for remapping the Windows Alt and Option keys to Option and Cmd respectively.

 Details